yyumna/climatechange_ai/events/neurips2020.md

 ### NeurIPS Registration Grants

-Although conference fees have been significantly reduced, if cost is still a burden then please apply for financial assistance though the link below.
+Although conference fees have been significantly reduced, if cost is still a burden, then please apply for financial assistance though the link below.
 CCAI will do our best to meet financial assistance needs for the NeurIPS registration fee.
 The application deadline is **November 20th, 2020**.
 Please apply [here](https://docs.google.com/forms/d/e/1FAIpQLSft_c2HuQCCW2s861Brc0np-PfnEIHy9WXf_XGWMsQFgUPqWw/viewform?usp=sf_link).

+Participants may also apply for registration grants through the main NeurIPS conference.
+Applications can be submitted [here](https://neurips.cc/Surveys/49) through November 27.

 ### Data Grants